Is Mold Covered by Homeowners Insurance?

 When Mold Is Not Covered by Homeowners Insurance

 Unfortunately, mold is often not covered if it results from preventable or long-term issues.
+Insurance companies typically deny claims when mold develops over time rather than from a sudden event.

 Common Mold Damage Exclusions